xq/cloudformation-provisioner/README.md

   aws-sdk-resources

-- The credentials file (credentials.json) has been obtained from HR and placed in the root directory of this project
+- A credentials file (credentials.json) containing the access key and secret key placed in the root directory of this project

 - Once the above requirements have been satisfied, run the following